tony--/lycheeJS-adk/README.md

 **Debug Builds**

-If you want to create debug builds, just move to the *init.js* of your game and uncomment the ```lychee.debug = true``` line.
+If you want to create debug builds, just edit the *init.js* of your game and uncomment the ```lychee.debug = true``` line.

 V8GL automatically is now build in debug mode.
+Pretty simple, hugh?

 ## Step 4: Testing